GitPit-ak/ansible-prometheus/README.md

 So in this project we will launch two web server with one master server

+Clone this repo into your master vm goto "../provision/ansible/" directory run the master and web ansible playbook to setup the complete serup.
 # NOTE: Everything has to be in containerized.

 In master server we will setup: